 The charming Bear Mountain Lodge is without a doubt the best place to stay in town.
 If you are looking for a quiet getaway, this is the place for you as the property sits on 178 aces amidst the beautiful Gila National forest, surrounded by pine trees and gorgeous mountains.
 For the nature lover, there are miles of on-site trails and the vibe is relaxing and peaceful.
 The surroundings are just gorgeous and perfect for relaxing vacation activities – whether it be reading a book, bird watching, hiking, relaxing with a cup of coffee/tea, stargazing etc.

-The inn was built in 1928 and is now considered a historic property.
-It was featured in the popular publication “1000 Places to See Before you Die.”
+The inn was built in 1928.
+Today, it is considered a historic property.
+On an interesting side note, the lodge was featured in the popular publication “1000 Places to See Before you Die.”

 The lodge itself is beautiful with a big porch for enjoying breakfast or relaxing with a drink.
 The inside features eccentric Southwestern style decor with a gorgeous fireplace and many eclectic pottery and art pieces which are available for purchase.
 The design is uniquely New Mexican style, definitely a nice change of pace from the usual bland chain hotel.

-A full breakfast is served each morning in the cozy dining room, or if weather permits, you can take a seat outside on the lovely patio facing the mountains.
+A full breakfast is available each morning in the cozy dining room.
+If weather permits, you can take a seat outside on the lovely patio facing the mountains.
 We thoroughly enjoyed the blueberry cream cheese stuffed French Toast and the Vegetable Fritatta.
 24/7 coffee and teas, as well as afternoon snacks (usually homemade cookies) give the inn a cozy, home-style appeal.
-It’s great to have breakfast right on-site as the lodge is situated about 15 minutes outside of town.
+Because the lodge is located a bit far from town (about 15 min), it’s convenient to have breakfast on-site.
 This way you can bypass the drive into town and get an early start prior to exploring all of the wonderful natural sights around New Mexico.

 Lurking around the property are many artistic surprises